slreynolds/decentralize-your-internet/detail_guides/6-nginx-proxy-manager.md

 # Configure NGINX Proxy Manager
 ## Setup Port Forwarding on your router
 On your Router, you need to allow SSL encrypted requests from the internet to pass into your network and be processed by your server (namely NGINX Proxy Manager, which we will setup in the next step).

+### FritzBox
+In a Fritzbox router, this can be configured under Internet -> Permit Access -> Port Sharing.
+Add a new Device for Sharing, select your server and set internal and external port as 443.

 ## Initial Login
 On your admin machine, open a browser and browse to http://<target machine IP>:81